chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 ## Which images are available?

-Chainguard Images currently support more than 100+ images, which are segmented in [three catalog tiers](#what-are-the-different-catalog-tiers-of-chainguard-images), which you can read about in the [next question](#what-are-the-different-catalog-tiers-of-chainguard-images).
+There are currently over 100 Chainguard Images available, which are segmented in [three catalog tiers](#what-are-the-different-catalog-tiers-of-chainguard-images).
+You can read more about the tiers in the [next question](#what-are-the-different-catalog-tiers-of-chainguard-images).

 Our full Images Catalog is available on the Chainguard Console at [https://console.enforce.dev/images/catalog](https://console.enforce.dev/images/catalog) (you will need to be logged in).